kingggimena/hiringtask/email Template A.md

 We are very happy to learn of your interest in becoming a TA in one of our classes!
 Before we go to the next step, please allow us to give you some information about the exciting job waiting for you.

-We currently offer three different online [courses](https://codepath.org/classes) namely Cybersecurity and Hacking, iOS for CS majors, and Android for CS majors.
+We currently offer three different [courses](https://codepath.org/classes) namely Cybersecurity and Hacking, iOS for CS majors, and Android for CS majors.
 These courses run for 12 weeks and are divided into two sessions a week.
 As a TA in one of our courses, you must commit 2 hours a week while the course is running.
 Please let us know if you would be available on either one of these schedules:
 - Thursdays 6-8 pm PT
 - Saturdays 4-6 pm PT